Credit Score vs. Credit Report vs. Credit History

 - Length of credit history

 - This makes up about 15% of your credit score.
 Period of credit history refers to the amount of time your accounts have been open, and how long you’ve been making monthly payments.
-A more extended history may give a mortgage lender a better picture of your abilities to handle debt.
+A more extended history may give a mortgage company a better picture of your abilities to handle debt.

 - Credit mix